Originally published on: July 27, 2017

 We can capture even metal parts using the Artec Space Spider without any special treatment.

-If you want to scan holes or tight corners with cleaner scan results (as light bounces around these features) or if you have an extremely shiny part to scan, we would recommend using a developer spray to prepare the part to get the best results (which is discussed further in the next section).
+However, if you want to scan holes or tight corners with better and cleaner scan results (as light bounces around these features) or if you have an extremely shiny part to scan, we would recommend using a developer spray to prepare the part to get the best results (which is discussed further in the next section).

-There are some extreme cases when your 3D scanner is unable to scan properly even when you have the most ideal scanner settings.
+There are some extreme cases (especially clear surfaces) when your 3D scanner is unable to scan properly even when you have the most ideal scanner settings.
 In those cases, you will need to spray the part with a matte opaque coating to cover the surface.
-The challenging surface is covered so it doesn’t cause issues during scanning.
+The challenging surface is covered so it doesn’t cause issues during scanning and it creates the ideal 3D scanning surface.

 Tips when using the spray: